Base de connaissances

 Keywords: BISCO, TRISCO, equivalent conductivity, 3D, 2D, ISO 10211

-A phase-change material (PCM) stores and releases heat when melting and freezing, which occur at a given temperatures.
+A phase-change material (PCM) stores and releases heat when melting and freezing, which occurs at given temperatures.
 The programs VOLTRA and BISTRA allow simulating the thermal behaviour of objects in which such PCM’s are embedded.
 As an example, the temperature course in 2 identical rooms, one without and one with PCM is simulated.
-2 cases are discussed: a first one with a pure PCM, a second one with a board that is commercially available.

 Dealing with thin metallic layers in the program BISCO

 The heat transfer through thin metallic layers can be simulated using the Physibel programs TRISCO and BISCO.
 Whereas thin layers are possible in TRISCO (through thin grid widths), the lowest layer thickness in BISCO is limited to the pixel size.
 A very small pixel size sometimes results in a too large bitmap due to a memory problem.
 An alternative approach for such cases is proposed.
 The method is validated for a plastic glazing spacer covered with a metallic layer.

 C10-Thermal simulation of vacuum glazing